RTikhile/Data-Portfolio/README.md

 ## 📂 Repository Structure

 📂 Retail-Dashboard-Project
- ┣ 📂 Datasets/            # Sample or anonymized dataset
+- 📂 Datasets/            # Dataset
- ┣ 📂 Retail Dashboard/         # Power BI report (.pbix file) ┣ 📜 README.md        # Project overview & findings (this file)
+- 📂 Retail Dashboard/         # Power BI report (.pbix file)
+- 📜 README.md        # Project overview & findings (this file)

 ## 🚀 How to Use This Dashboard